 Wholesale acquisition cost (WAC).
 “Wholesale acquisition cost (WAC)” means a manufacturer’s published list price for sale of a prescription drug product with a unique NDC to any wholesale drug distributor or other entity that purchases a prescription drug directly from the manufacturer, not including any price concessions.

 Wholesale drug distributor.
-“Wholesale drug distributor” means an entitylicensed by the State to engage in the sale of prescription drugs, of which it is not the manufacturer, to persons and/or entities other than a consumer or patient.
+“Wholesale drug distributor” means an entity that

+is licensed by the State to engage in the sale of prescription drugs to persons and/or entities other than a consumer or patient; and

+distributes prescription drugs, of which it is not the manufacturer, to persons and /or entities other than a consumer or patient in the State.

 Registration and Submission Requirements